-The main success factor of a software solution for people with dyslexia and/or dysgraphia is to increase the user’s reading and writing productivity, and to make the user independent.
-This means that the user can read text and respond to it independently without needing to ask another person to review the text.
+The main success factor of dyslexia apps for people with dyslexia and/or dysgraphia is to increase the user’s reading and writing productivity and to make the user-independent.
+This means that the user can read a text and respond to it independently without needing to ask another person to review the text.

-The requirements of a software solution targeting reading and writing problems must offer the user a set of assistive services.
+The requirements of dyslexia apps targeting reading and writing problems must offer the user a set of assistive services.
 Such a solution should enable the user and address his/her weaknesses.
 For example,

 - A user that has spelling, grammar, punctuation problems needs to be offered the right corrections.